yanagishima/yanagishima/README.md

 # Audit Logging
 yanagishima doesn't have authentication feature. but, if you use reverse proxy server like Nginx for authentication, you can add audit logging.
-In this case, please specify ```audit.http.header.name``` which is http header name to be passed through nginx
+In this case, please specify ```audit.http.header.name``` which is http header name to be passed through Nginx.

 # Start
 ```